 The Network has three primary goals:

 - Determine the locations and site characteristics of stopover habitat to help decision makers enhance landbird reproductive success and survival.

 - Understand migratory movements through the region to effectively address conservation challenges.

 - Share information and protocols so that migration data are available to address important research questions at multiple scales.

-Learn more about these research tracks by reviewing the Network’s Projects.
+Learn more about these working groups by reviewing the Network’s Projects.